-Today’s Bike Pic, as fall approaches, we caught these two biker chicks earlier riding along the Minnesota River Trails in Mankato, Minnesota.
+In today’s Bike Pic, on the last day of September 2024, we caught these two biker chicks riding along the Minnesota River Trails in Mankato, Minnesota.
+Check out the Best Dam Pie Thank You Ride on October 6th for more fun.

 With spring here, we wanted to share another bike/birding hotspot we have enjoyed over the years.
 Check out several bike trails in the north suburbs of the Twin Cities Gateway this spring and summer.
 While ground-truthing the maps in the latest MN Bike/Hike Guide, we noticed many birding haunts in the community of Shoreview, MN.
 And a fun bike-friendly destination that you may want to add to your True North list of places to explore.